 Arterial blood gas may be done to check the amount of carbon dioxide and oxygen in

-called a bronchoscope.
+tube called a bronchoscope.
 Bronchoscopy helps to evaluate and diagnose lung problems,

 check blockages, take out samples of tissue or fluid, and help remove a foreign body.

-Bronchoscopy may include a biopsy or bronchoalveolar lavage.
+It may include a biopsy or bronchoalveolar lavage.

-exclude certain causes.
+and rule out certain causes.

 How are interstitial lung diseases treated?